br80/zappy_python/05_intermediate/README.md

         [7, 8, 9]]
 ```

-Here we have a list called nums, which contains three other lists.
+Here we have a list called `nums`, which contains three other lists.
 We can access each row by index:

 ```python
 nums[0] # First row
 # [1, 2, 3]

 nums[1] # Second row
 # [4, 5, 6]

 nums[2] # Third row
 # [7, 8, 9]
 ```